-Sadove Student Center at Emerson Hall
+Sadove Student Center

 Built in 1928 as home to the Emerson Literary Society, the Sadove Student Center opened in 2010 after a major renovation and expansion.
 The building houses the Student Activities Office, the College Bookstore, meeting spaces for student organizations, the campus radio station, a cafe and informal gathering areas.